FilipZobic/spring-jwt-v2/README.md

 __Database Access__
 * We needed to add @Transactional to userDetailsService.loadUserByUsername since we are using lazy loading we could use eager loading which would allow us to remove the annotation

+__Input validation__
+* @Validated(ValidationSequence.class) @RequestBody AuthSignUpDTO signUpDTO we use this and example: @Annotation(... groups = First.class) to have an order in validation for example check if its not null then check if valid data format
+* We defined our custom annotations to avoid code duplication and more control over our input fields
+* Currently, UniqueEmail & UniqueUsername annotations check the database we also index those columns for faster search (UserService autowired)